nvaccess/nvda/projectDocs/dev/createDevEnvironment.md

 When you fork the repository, GitHub will create a copy of the master branch.
 However, this branch will not be updated when the NV Access master branch is updated.
-To ensure your work is always based on the latest commit in the NV Access master branch, it is recommended that your master branch be linked to the NV Access master branch, rather than the master branch in your GitHub fork.
+To ensure your work is always based on the latest commit in the `nvaccess/nvda` master branch, it is recommended that your master branch be linked to the `nvaccess/nvda` master branch, rather than the master branch in your GitHub fork.
 You can do this from the command line as follows:

 ```sh